wonyoung-jang/wonyoung-jang.github.io/content/resource/reference/List of Keyboard Shortcuts for WonyoungJang.org.md

 type:
 date: 2024-03-29
 description: This page is a list of keyboard shortcuts for navigating this site
-title: List of Keyboard Shortcuts for WonyoungJang.org
+title: List of keyboard shortcuts for wonyoungjang.org
 lastMod: 2024-06-22
 ---
 ## Navigation